Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Appendix

-For each trained logit-model, the probability scores $h(\boldsymbol{x})$ that estimate $\mathbb{P}\left[\mathcal{C}_1 \vert \boldsymbol{x} \right]$ will need to be dichotomised (or discretised) in yielding binary 0/1-decisions.
-This dichotomisation implies choosing a cut-off $c\in [0,1]$ such that the discretised classifier $h'(\boldsymbol{x})=1$ if $h(\boldsymbol{x}) > c$ and $h'(\boldsymbol{x})=0$ if otherwise.
-For every possible $c$-value, the probability of a true positive (or SICR-event correctly predicted as such) is $q(c)=\mathbb{P}\left(h\left(\boldsymbol{x}\right) > c \, | \, \mathcal{C}_1\right)$, also known as sensitivity.
-Likewise, the probability of a true negative (or non-event correctly predicted as such) is $p(c)=\mathbb{P}\left(h\left(\boldsymbol{x}\right) \leq c \, | \, \mathcal{C}_0\right)$, also called specificity.
+In dichotomising such an LR-model, consider its probability scores $p_1(\boldsymbol{x})$ given the inputs $\boldsymbol{x}$, which estimate the conditional probability of the positive event $\mathcal{C}_1$ given $\boldsymbol{x}$, i.e., $\mathbb{P}\left[\mathcal{C}_1 \vert \, \boldsymbol{x} \right]$.
+These scores will need to be dichotomised in yielding binary 0/1-decisions, which implies choosing a cut-off $c\in [0,1]$ such that the discretised classifier $h(\boldsymbol{x})=1$ if $p_1(\boldsymbol{x}) > c$ and $h(\boldsymbol{x})=0$ if otherwise.
+For every possible $c$-value, the probability of a true positive (or SICR-event correctly predicted as such) is $q(c)=\mathbb{P}\left(p_1(\boldsymbol{x}) > c \, | \, \mathcal{C}_1\right)$, also known as sensitivity.
+Likewise, the probability of a true negative event $\mathcal{C}_0$ (or non-event correctly predicted as such) is $p(c)=\mathbb{P}\left(p_1(\boldsymbol{x}) \leq c \, | \, \mathcal{C}_0\right)$, also called specificity.
 In finding the optimal cut-off $c^*$ that incorporates both sensitivity and specificity, consider the Youden Index $J$ that is widely used in the biostatistical literature; see \citet{youden1950index}, \citet{greiner2000principles}, and \citet{schisterman2008youden}.
 This index $J$ is defined as the maximisation problem Clearly, the classical $J$ assigns equal weight to both sensitivity and specificity, which inappropriately equates the misclassification cost of a false negative to that of a false positive.
-However, the Generalised Youden Index $J_a$ improves upon $J$ by rendering $c$ sensitive to both types of misclassification costs; see \citet{geisser1998comparing}, \citet{kaivanto2008maximization}, and \citet{schisterman2008youden}.
+However, and as shown by \citet{geisser1998comparing}, \citet{kaivanto2008maximization}, and \citet{schisterman2008youden}, the Generalised Youden Index $J_a$ improves upon $J$ by rendering $c$ sensitive to both types of misclassification costs.
 In particular, let $a>0$ be a cost multiple (or ratio) of a false negative relative to a false positive.
 If $\phi$ is the estimated prevalence of the $\mathcal{C}_1$-event, i.e., the prior $\mathbb{P}\left( \mathcal{C}_1 \right)$, then $J_a$ is expressed for a given $c$ as whereupon $c^*$ is given by